-London Sport is committed to maintaining and embedding the Standards for Safeguarding Children in Sport through the Safeguarding Framework process as required by Sport England and the NSPCC Child Protection in Sport Unit.
+London Sport is committed to maintaining and embedding the Standards for Safeguarding Children in Sport through an annual evaluation process conducted by the NSPCC Child Protection in Sport Unit and approved by the Board.

-This Policy was developed with the formation of London Sport in April 2014 and was reviewed in August 2017.
+This Policy was developed with the formation of London Sport in April 2014 and was most recently reviewed in October 2019.